 This is the seventh part of a multi-part series taking a deeper dive into various important topics in the 2020 election.
 On the 100-point scale I am using to grade candidates, foreign policy is worth 12 points.
-I have three parts remaining before I reveal how the Republican candidates have scored so far.

 It’s perhaps not surprising that I have only received the most meaningful input from our Senatorial candidates since they have the most to do with foreign policy in terms of approving treaties and such.
 However, the House is important as well because they are supposed to have the power of the purse.

-Lauren Witzke (Senate)
+Lauren Witzke (R) (Senate)

 Lauren is advocating for a very isolationist foreign policy, to wit: “Our military will be strengthened but used strictly for the defense of our nation at home.
 She will not support meddling in the affairs of foreign nations, and rejects regime change abroad.
 Foreign aid will be ended except in the events of natural disasters, and funds will be re-diverted towards Family Restoration efforts and American infrastructure.”
 Another way she puts it: ending the “forever wars.”